apify/mcp-server-rag-web-browser-py/README.md

 ## 🔄 What is model context protocol?

-The Model Context Protocol (MCP) allows AI applications (and AI agents), such as Claude Desktop, to connect to external tools and data sources.
+The Model Context Protocol (MCP) enables AI applications (and AI agents), such as Claude Desktop, to connect to external tools and data sources.
-MCP is an open protocol that enables secure, controlled interactions between AI applications and local or remote resources
+MCP is an open protocol that enables secure, controlled interactions between AI applications and local or remote resources.

 ## 🎯 What does this MCP server do?

-The RAG Web Browser Actor allows AI assistant:
+The RAG Web Browser Actor allows an AI assistant to:
 - Perform web search, scrape the top N URLs from the results, and return their cleaned content as Markdown
-- Return the cleaned content of a URL as Markdown
+- Fetch single URL and return content as Markdown

 ## 🧱 Components

 ### Tools

-The server implements web browser tool:
+The server implements web a browser tool:
 - `web-browser`: query Google Search, scrape the top N URLs from the results, and returns their cleaned content as Markdown.
   - Parameters:
     - `query`: Search term or URL